-- An initial hen permit shall be required for approval of hens, coops, and required fencing or screening.
+- An initial hen permit shall be required for approval of hens, coops, and required fencing.
 Permit application shall be authorized by owner of property.
 Permit authorizes City staff to inspect property for compliance when deemed necessary.
 Permit approval is required prior to obtaining hens. - A hen permit issued by the City with a one-time fee of twenty five dollars (\$25.00) shall be required.
-A renewal permit shall be required each year thereafter, with no additional fee or building inspection required. - An outdoor area a minimum of ten (10) square feet per hen will be required and a maximum of two hundred (200) total square feet will be permitted for both the covered enclosure / structure and outdoor area.
-The total height of a coop may not exceed seven (7) feet. - The raising/keeping of hens shall be permitted on all single-family detached single family residential zoning lots containing a minimum of six thousand (6,000) square feet as an accessory use. - All hens and enclosures/structures shall be kept/located in the rear yard only. - Hen coops shall be a minimum ten (10) square feet per hen, and a maximum 200 total square feet and shall be located a minimum of ten feet (10') from all lot lines. - No more than eight (8) hens per property. - Roosters are not permitted and hens may not be slaughtered. - All chicken coops shall require an approved 6-foot screening barrier, located on 3 (three) sides of the coop, within 5 feet from the coop and consisting of a solid privacy fence or 6-foot high arborvitae spaced in zig-zag pattern as not to allow any portion of the coop to be seen.
-As an alternative, perimeter fencing around the entire yard six (6) foot high fence shall satisfy the screening requirement. - No other poultry, including but not limited to geese, ducks and turkeys shall be kept on the property.
+A renewal permit/registration shall be required each year thereafter, with an additional fee of \$10.00. - An outdoor area a minimum of ten (10) square feet per hen will be required and a maximum of one hundred fifty (150) total square feet will be permitted for both the covered enclosure / structure and outdoor area.
+The total height of a coop may not exceed seven (7) feet. - The raising/keeping of hens shall be permitted on all single-family detached single family residential zoning lots containing a minimum of six thousand (6,000) square feet as an accessory use. - All hens and enclosures/structures shall be kept/located in the rear yard only. - Hen coops shall be located a minimum of twenty feet (20') from all lot lines. - No more than four (4) hens per property. - Roosters are not permitted and hens may not be slaughtered. - Perimeter fencing around the entire yard six (6) foot high privacy/solid fencing is a requirement. - No other poultry, including but not limited to geese, ducks and turkeys shall be kept on the property.